 Explore the phenomenon of tyranny, dictatorship, and repression across history and culture to spread hope, peace, freedom, and awareness on human rights issues with the Regimes Museum.

-The Museum is is currently looking for a home so that the collection can be made accessible to the public.
-Until we find a suitable location, the web site and Facebook page will serve as the center for Museum news, events, and updates.
+The Museum is currently looking for a home so that the collection can be made accessible to the public.
+Until we find a suitable location, this web site and our social media pages will serve as the center for Regimes Museum news, events, and updates.

 Please direct inquiries to firstname.lastname@example.org while we transition over to a new mail server.

 What is the Regimes Museum and why do we study tyranny?